jbcoe/value_types/DRAFT.md

 ### Changes from R2

-* Add explicit to constructors
+* Add explicit to constructors.

 * Add constructor indirect(U&& u, Us&&... us) overload and requisite constraints.

+* Add constructor polymorphic(allocator_arg_t, const Allocator& alloc) overload.

 * Add discussion on similarities and dissimilarities with variant.

 * Add table of breaking and non-breaking change to appendix C.

+* Add missing comparison operators and ensure they are all conditionally noexcept.

+* Add argument deduction guides for `std::inmdirect`.

 * Additions to acknowledgements.